How To Track Your Boyfriend’s Phone Location For Free

 - TheTruthSpy or Hoverwatch

 These apps are a bit more involved and not only track locations but listen to calls, allow you read all messages and can actually monitor general noise around the phone!
 TheTruthSpy is only free for the first 48 hours, so make sure you use your time wisely.
-With Hoverwatch the app is free, but you need to pay a monthly fee to get information, but this can start as low as around $4 a month.
+With Hoverwatch, the app is free, but you need to pay a monthly fee to get information.
 Once again, you do have to actively download the tracker onto your boyfriend’s phone however.

 Make tracking your boyfriend a positive thing